tungd/purescript-ractive/README.md

 Based on the original sources from <a href="https://github.com/AitorATuin/purescript-ractive" target="_blank">AitorATui</a>

 This version is compatible to PSC 0.8.0.0.
-It uses Gulp instead of Grunt to build the RactiveJS Bindings.

-WebPack is used to rebuild the Demo App.
+The original Grunt mechanics were replaced by Grunt.

+For quick testing a small Demo App + WebPack-config are available.

 ## Building the Bindings